andrealopezpalomeque/viaje-grupo/docs/project-plan.md

 > - `/server`: Node.js + Express backend with WhatsApp integration
 > - Database: Firebase Firestore
 > - Current phase: [UPDATE THIS based on where you are]
-> - See PROJECT_PLAN.md in the repo root for full context.
+> - See docs/project-plan.md for full context.

 ---